RachWalm/VolunteerVillage/README.md

 The volunteer is sent to their profile read page when they have added their profile, or log in with a profile in place.
 Here they can see the information that is held on them.
 There is also the option to edit the profile - which sends them to a page to perform that (described below), or delete their profile (which is described below).

-This isn't editable on this page to avoid accidental clicking and making corrections.
+This isn't editable on this page to avoid accidental clicking and making inadvertent alterations.

 Most of the data is taken from the VolunteerProfile model (except the e-mail which is taken from the User allauth model).

 There are a couple of functions involved in producing this page as there are several items that have multiple either inputs or outputs.
 Therefore iterating through lists both in the html to display them on the page and searching through a list of model fields to check if the one required is 'true' while not getting activated as 'true'.

-If there hasn't been a profile set up for the person or you are not logged in then this page will got to a 404 error, and won't display any erroneous information.
+If there hasn't been a profile set up for the person or the user not logged in then this page will go to a 404 error, and won't display any erroneous information.
 This protects information being viewed by anyone but the volunteer through this page.

 #### Volunteer edit their profile page

-If a volunteer clicks to edit their profile then they are directed to a page that is similar to the form to add their original profile but is populated with the currently held information.
+If a volunteer clicks to edit their profile then they are directed to a page that is similar to the form where they added their original profile and is populated with the currently held information.
 To edit they must make the relevant changes to the form and then press submit.
 Unless submit is pressed no changes will be performed.

 This currently does not have the ability to change the e-mail as that is taken from allauth and this form is based on the VolunteerProfile model.

 #### Volunteer can delete the profile information

 If a volunteer no longer wants their information to be held then they can choose to delete the information.
-In the read volunteer profile page there is a delete button, this leads only to their details on the database so they can't delete others details.
+In the read volunteer profile page there is a delete button, this leads exclusively to their details on the database so they can't delete others details.
 The delete button doesn't instantly delete it goes to a Javascript coded modal which informs them that the delete cannot be undone and then has the delete button or a cancel button.
 This prevents unintentional deletion by an accidental button click.

 It does allow the user to remove their information but retain their sign in.
 Once they have confirmed the delete it takes them back to be able to fill out a blank profile as there is little that they can use the site for without a profile.